Nigerian Chin-Chin is one of Nigerians’ most loved snacks and also one of the Nigerian most loved street snacks.

 Let’s get the work started!

-- 60 ml evaporated Milk/60 g powdered milk mix with water/ 100 ml whole milk
+- 60 ml evaporated milk/ powdered milk mixed with water/ 100 ml of whole milk

-- In a mixing bowl, pour flour, add nutmeg and baking powder.
-Mix together with hand or hand mixer.
+- In a mixing bowl, pour flour, add nutmeg and baking powder, and mix together using a mixer or hand.

-- In another mixing bowl, pour milk and add sugar.
-Allow the sugar to dissolve in the milk, then add to the above mixture and mix everything together thoroughly.
+- In another bowl, pour milk, add the sugar and salt, allow to dissolve in the milk, and add to the above mixture.
+Mix everything together thoroughly.
 Add little water until it forms a dough, Drop dough on a floured rolling mat or board.

 More detail also in the video below